apache/spark/docs/web-ui.md

   <img src="img/webui-storage-tab.png"
        title="Storage tab"
        alt="Storage tab"
-       width="80%" />
+       width="100%" />
   <!-- Images are downsized intentionally to improve quality on retina displays -->
 </p>

 After running above example, we can found two RDDs listed in the Storage tab.
 Basic information like storage level, number of partitions and memory overhead are provided.
-Note that the newly persisted RDDs or DataFrames are not shown in the tab before they are materialized, to monitor a specific RDD or DataFrame in this tab, make sure an action operation has been triggered.
+Note that the newly persisted RDDs or DataFrames are not shown in the tab before they are materialized, to monitor a specific RDD or DataFrame, make sure an action operation has been triggered.

 <p style="text-align: center;">
   <img src="img/webui-storage-detail.png"
        title="Storage detail"
        alt="Storage detail"
-       width="80%" />
+       width="100%" />
   <!-- Images are downsized intentionally to improve quality on retina displays -->
 </p>